alexcostaluiz/JavaScriptAnimations/README.md

 ### Running an animation

-This library relies solely on JavaScript for its animations, and functions by routing all animations through a global `Animator` object.
+This library relies solely on JavaScript for its animations, and operates by routing all animations through a global `Animator` object.
 Each animation is also represented as a JavaScript class.

 To run an animation simply queue an Animation object with the `Animator.queue(anim, delay)` method: